Philip CZAPŁOWSKI bio / orchestral chamber music solo / gallery media contact

 Threnody for string orchestra was written for Australia Pro Arte, who gave the first performance on 23rd June 1998 in Melba Hall, with Jeffrey Crellin conducting.
 A few minor revisions were made to the score in 2001.

-Threnody for string orchestra is probably the most deeply felt music I have ever written.
+Threnody for string orchestra is amongst the most deeply felt music I have ever written.
 It relates to the death of my Mother when I was fifteen years old - an event which dramatically impacted on the course of my life.
 A threnody is literally a song for the dead, and my piece uses a blend of lyricism and contrapuntal writing to express some of the emotions that affected me at the time, and afterwards.
-The work is a single movement, in a moderate tempo.
+The work is a single continuous movement that conveys a range of emotions.

 Concerto for Oboe & Strings